Capt. Andrew Luck: History

 During his playing career, Luck typically wore a grizzled neckbeard with large sideburns.
 The quarterback's facial hair was compared by fans and outlets to that of a mountain man or 19th-century soldier.
-SB Nation writer Rodger Sherman found Luck's image particularly resembled that of Union army general Rufus King, and photoshopped his face onto King's body for a 2014 post to the site.
+SB Nation writer Rodger Sherman found Luck's image resembled that of Union army general Rufus King, and photoshopped his face onto King's body for a 2014 post to the site.

 SB Nation sports editor Ryan Van Bibber, who majored in history, created "Gen. Andrew Luck" to accompany Sherman's picture.
 The character wrote wartime-styled letters to his wife "Abigail" throughout the 2014–15 NFL playoffs.
 After the Colts defeated the Bengals in the Wild Card Round, the corresponding article described the victory as Luck having "defended the garrison at Lucas Oil from a battalion of Cincinnati-born marauders".
 The Colts' Divisional win over the Denver Broncos was written as if it was a successful military campaign in the Colorado Territory, while losing to the New England Patriots in the AFC Championship Game was an invasion of the New England region that was thwarted by "wily veteran" Tom Brady.
-The gimmick briefly resumed at the start of the 2015 season to write about injuries plaguing the team, comparing them to disease and battle casualties, Van Bibber subsequently stopped because "the joke eventually wears out."
+The gimmick briefly resumed at the start of the 2015 season to write about injuries plaguing the team, comparing them to disease and battle casualties, though Van Bibber subsequently stopped because "the joke eventually wears out."

 Capt.
 Andrew Luck was launched in December 2015 after its creator, "being a fan of [Luck] and of history", was inspired by Sherman and Van Bibber's posts.
 After texting some "letters" to their friends, they were encouraged to start the account.
 Van Bibber joked he "should have copyrighted" the joke but was flattered to see it continue.

 Identity

 The owner of the account is a self-described "West Coast journalist" and Colts fan who does not disclose their identity since the anonymity makes the persona more fun for followers.
-They only played football in their youth "for recreation".
+They only played recreational football in their youth.

 In 2023, West Virginia University linguistics professor Dr. Kirk Hazen speculated the owner is a white male, the most common demographic for those with an "adoring reverence" for The Civil War and the era it covers, who studied a technical field like engineering because of how "crafted" the messages are.
-Peter S. Carmichael, the director of the Civil War Institute at Gettysburg College and a Colts fan, also doubted they were a professional historian since such an account requires creativity that the field does not ordinarily have.
+Peter S. Carmichael, the director of the Civil War Institute at Gettysburg College and a Colts fan, also doubted they were a professional historian since such an account requires creativity which those in the field do not ordinarily have.

 It has been joked that the account could be run by Luck himself because of his background at Stanford University and enjoyment of academia.
 The Colts embraced the gag in September 2018 by conducting an interview purportedly with the person behind the account before revealing it to be Luck.
 Luck does not use social media.